albertogallini/txn_engine/Readme.md

 - It is not possible to dispute multiple times the same transaction.
 This is prevented by the `disputed` flag in the `Transaction` struct.
 - It is not possible to resolve a non-disputed transaction.
 Again, this is prevented by the `disputed` flag in the `Transaction` struct.

 NOTE on **locked** account: Once an account is locked, no further actions are possible.
 Neither the `Engine` nor `EngineFunctions` expose APIs to unlock the account.
-The only possible way to unlock it is through offline methods (i.e., manual intervention) on the account storage, followed by loading the `txn_engine` from a previously generated and modified dump (see the next section).
+The only possible way to unlock it is through offline methods (i.e.: manual intervention) on the account storage, followed by loading the `txn_engine` from a previously generated and modified dump (see the next section).

 Implementation: see `fn check_transaction_semantic` and `impl EngineFunctions for Engine` in `./src/engine.rs`

-### Engine state serialzization/deserialization:
+### Engine state serialization/deserialization:
 The `-dump` command line parameter will cause the `Engine` to dump the entire content of the internal `transaction log` to CSV file (in addition to the accounts on the standard output).
 The file will be written in the current working directory.

 This is useful for debugging and testing since it allows you to save the state of the engine after running a set of transactions and then load it back up for further testing or verification.